On the Advantage and Disadvantage of History for Life: Overview

 In chapters 4–8, Nietzsche describes how an over-saturation with history can be hostile to life and culture.
 Nietzsche's attacks are always aimed at his contemporaries, especially in Germany, but also claim a general philosophical background.
 He diagnoses five "diseases" of the present, which are said to be caused by the incorrect use of history: firstly, a disturbed German identity, secondly, a lack of a sense of justice, thirdly, a lack of maturity, fourthly, a view of oneself as an epigone and fifthly, a pathological cynicism.
 The ninth chapter also belongs thematically to Nietzsche's criticism of the present.
 It includes a critique of Eduard von Hartmann's work Philosophy of the Unconscious, which was successful at the time.

-In the tenth and ultimate chapter, Nietzsche finally presents the cure for what he sees as a sick present: The powers of the unhistorical and "super-historical" - he mentions art and religion - would have to be promoted in order to finally arrive at a "true education" instead of one-sided, scientific "erudition."
+In the tenth and final chapter, Nietzsche finally presents the cure for what he sees as a sick present: The powers of the unhistorical and "super-historical" - he mentions art and religion - would have to be promoted in order to finally arrive at a "true education" instead of one-sided, scientific "erudition."
 At the very end of the piece, he presents the Greeks as a model for German cultural rejuvenation, writing: “The Greeks learned gradually to organize chaos by reflecting on themselves in accordance with the Delphic teaching, that is, by reflecting on their genuine needs, and letting their sham needs die out ...
 Thus the Greek concept of culture ... will be unveiled to him, the concept of culture as a new and improved nature, without inside and outside, without dissemination and convention, of culture as the accord of life, thought, appearing and willing."